 Outreach Award for Communication in Population Science

-EAPS attaches great importance to the communication of population science.
-We highly value all efforts of researchers to share the scope, relevance and outcomes of population studies/demography with audiences within and also outside academia.
+EAPS attaches great importance to population science communication.
+We highly value all efforts of researchers to share the scope, relevance and outcomes of population studies/demography with audiences within and outside academia.
 Emphasizing that these efforts are serving the public good, the EAPS Outreach Award celebrates public engagement with population research.

 The EAPS Outreach Award aims to encourage researchers to better communicate population research.
 We value innovative approaches to communication which include, but are not restricted to, new ways of data visualization.

-- Candidates are individual scholars who are member of EAPS at the time of ther nomination.
+- Candidates are individual scholars who are member of EAPS at the time of their nomination.